Menu

 WHAT'S NEXT?

 *Scheduling and release dates are subject to change throughout the year.
-Please be patient as we continue to update our 2025 content and information.
+Please be patient as we continue to update our 2026 content and information.

+This FAQ section is a summary of questions made by various age ranges and communities which have been answered by NHI HQ Members!
 This is to serve as a quick information resource for ALL volunteers and even contracted staffers.
 If there are any questions that should be added, please let us know.
 Information here is subject to change, and is continuously being updated throughout the year.

-• "What forms do I need to have completed?"
+"What forms do I need to have completed?"

 You will be completing the following forms: Volunteer Agreement and Release of Liability Form for the corresponding year, a Background Check Form, Travel Form, Medical Form, as well as the coursework for Child Abuse, Sexual Harassment Prevention, Stay Safe / Code of Conduct, Ethics, and Professionalism, and NHI Fundamentals.
 If you are a crossover student attending the LDZ or CWS, then you will need to complete a Parent Release Form and Travel Form as well.

-• "I don't have enough recruits, what do I do?"
+"I don't have enough recruits, what do I do?"

 You can earn credit by hosting meetings, making calls to potential NHI Applicants, and nominating students.
 Vols need to let us know if they want a list of students to follow up with.
 Check announcements on our Google Classroom for any opportunities or invitations to meetings.

-• "What if I can not afford to crossover because I was previously sponsored by a school, community, etc.?"
+"What if I can not afford to crossover because I was previously sponsored by a school, community, etc.?"

 Please remember that any scholarships are given AFTER you've applied to a program.
 A quick and easy way to talk about this is by emailing admissions@nhimail.com where they can guide you throughout this process.
 There are also different ways for paying for your program such as gaining donations, fundraising, the 20 for $20 plan, etc. Every school is different but we aim to see everyone succeed and at a program this summer!

-• "I am a senior and cannot recruit due to being so busy, what can I do?"
+"I am a senior and cannot recruit due to being so busy, what can I do?"

 We understand where you're coming from - being a HS senior is a LOT of work and takes up a lot of your time.
 We offer call campaigns throughout the recruitment season in which you can call prospects who've attended NHI presentations earlier in the semester.
 Every 3 calls = 1 recruit credit so, calling 15 prospects could earn you 5 credits, which is the minimum amount to complete this requirement.
 They also range from 9th graders who would attend a GD, 10th graders who would attend an LDZ, and 11th graders who would attend either an LDZ or CWS.
 If you'd like to participate, please email us as soon as you can because the spots could be filled quickly upon release.

-• "I am currently an undergrad...what am I supposed to be doing before March?"
+"I am currently an undergrad...what am I supposed to be doing before March?"

 If you are an undergraduate volunteer member or alumni, you must communicate with us asap.
 Granted, there aren't as many continuous requirements for you all to be working on as there are for high school members; so it could seem as though you aren't expected to do anything right now.
 If you are an undergrad. that would like to staff a specific program/role - you need to message us at your earliest convenience, as we are going to place key staff members early in 2025.
 We additionally offer JFL Internships (in-person and remote) specifically for our undergrad.
 Volunteers.

-• "How do I know if I'm going to the program / am confirmed / drop-proof?
+"How do I know if I'm going to the program / am confirmed / drop-proof?"

 Once you have completed all of the necessary requirements and have been reviewed by NHIHQ, you will receive an acceptance letter to the program you're most interested in.
 Once YOU give us a "100% YES, I will be attending this program as this role", you will then receive a clear confirmation of your program/role placement.
 Do not buy tickets until you've directly spoken with an HQ staff member (so, either Reilly Garcia, Julio Cotto, or Nicole Nieto!)
 Also, please relay all information to Volunteer@nhimail.com (CC any of our NHI HQ members, your regional Project Administrator (PA) or forward it) so I can make sure that it's been entered into our system.

-• "How do I know if I am exempt from the $45 Volunteer Fee?"
+"How do I know if I am exempt from the $45 Volunteer Fee?"

 Those who are exempt from this fee are: Executive Education Directors, Education Directors, Assistant Education Directors, Secretaries of States, Onsite Directors, Assistant Onsite Directors (if not a senior counselor), Parent Chaperones, School Chaperones, NHI HQ Staff Members, JFL College Interns, StaySafe Officers, and all New Mexico volunteers (irrespective of your role).